Manual Filter and Slicer Input in BI Helper

 4. The Generate PDF tab has three sections.
 In the Account Authorization section, sign in to your Power BI account with your Microsoft credentials and select the Retail Sales Report.
 Click on Preview Report to confirm that the Retail Sales Report opens in BI Helper.

 Next, go to the Apply Slicers, Filters and Email IDs section.
 Select the Manual Input mode.
-Enter the slicer / filter details and recipient email IDs in the input table based on the below instructions for:
+Enter the slicer / filter values and recipient email IDs in the input table based on the below instructions for:

 A. Slicer Configuration